-The cloned monkeys could mark the beginning of a new era in studying human diseases.
-Why does, Militiov, the biotechnologist that cloned primates for the first time, fears private attempts to clone humans?
+The cloned monkeys could mark the beginning of a new era in the study of human diseases.

-In the latest edition of the prestigious Journal Cell, an article was published (see HERE) – very important in our opinion – that reported the birth of two healthy monkeys, Zhong Zhong and Hua Hua, produced by cloning at the Institute of Neuroscience, Shanghai.
-This is the first time that this has been achieved.
+In the latest edition of Cell, an article was published (see HERE) reporting the birth of two healthy monkeys, produced by cloning at the Shanghai Neuroscience Institute.
+This is the first time this has been achieved.

 The technique used was somatic cell nuclear transfer (SCNT), the same one used to create Dolly the sheep 20 years ago.
 Since then, 23 species of mammals have been cloned, such as sheep, mice, cattle, pigs, cats, rats, dogs and others.
 However, these two cloned primates are not the first obtained to date.
 The first, which was born in 2002, was produced at the Oregon Regional Primate Research Centre by Shoukhrat Mitalipov’s team.
 On that occasion, however, the embryonic division was used, so only four clones could be created at a time; in contrast, with the technique now proposed (SCNT), a larger number of cloned animals can be created.